Ed Sheeran Songs Swamp Spotify And Charts With Third Album ‘Divide’

 Ed Sheeran Songs And ‘Divide’ Album Almost break Spotify

 No artist has dealt with the digital revolution better than Ed Sheeran.
-He has set numerous records on streaming services and according to the BBC, Divide had over 273 streams in the first five days of its release.
+He has set numerous records on streaming services and according to the BBC, Divide had over 273 streams in the first five-days of its release.
 Divide has surpassed the previous record held by The Weeknd whose Starboy album had 223 million streams in its first week.
 A spokesperson for Spotify said that “it’s fair to say Ed Sheeran nearly broke Spotify this week.”

 Interestingly, streams of Divide mean that Sheeran songs hold nine of the top 10 slots on the single charts too.
 It is also interesting to note, that almost two-thirds of the sales of Divide come from physical sales of CD’s and Vinyl, rather than from streaming services.